 Pros

-• The new MagSpeed scroll with haptic feedback makes navigating long documents feel genuinely satisfying
+• MagSpeed scroll with haptic feedback makes long document sessions genuinely pleasant

-• Ergonomic thumb rest and sculpted profile reduce ulnar deviation during extended sessions
+• Ergonomic thumb rest and sculpted profile reduce ulnar deviation over hours

-• Multi-device switching lets you use one mouse for both your gaming rig and work laptop
+• Multi-device switching between gaming rig and work laptop without a second mouse

-• 70-day battery with USB-C charging — practically never think about it
+• 70-day battery with USB-C — practically never think about charging

 Cons

-• 141g is heavy by gaming standards — not ideal for twitch shooters
+• 141g is heavy by gaming standards — not suitable for twitch shooters

-• 8,000 DPI is enough for most but below dedicated gaming sensors
+• 8,000 DPI is plenty for most but trails dedicated gaming sensors

-• Overkill (and overpriced) if you only want a gaming mouse
+• Overkill if you only want a gaming mouse

 Check Price on Amazon →

 The MX Master 4 is not a traditional gaming mouse.
 It’s heavier (141g), slower to aim, and not built for 400 DPI flick shots.
-But if your desk serves double duty — working all day, then gaming at night — it’s the most intelligent piece of hardware you can buy.
+But if your desk serves double duty — working all day, then gaming at night — it’s the most intelligent piece of hardware in this roundup.

-For gaming, it’s genuinely good for MMOs, strategy titles, and any game that rewards precise controlled movement over twitch reflexes.
-The multi-device switching (Bluetooth + Logi Bolt, up to 3 devices) means you can flip between gaming rig and work laptop without reaching for a second mouse.
+For gaming, it works well in MMOs, strategy titles, and simulations — any genre where precise controlled movement outweighs raw speed.
+The multi-device switching (Bluetooth + Logi Bolt, up to 3 devices) means you can flip between your gaming rig and work laptop without a second mouse on your desk.

-Best for: Gamers who also work at their desk.
+Best for: Gamers who also work at their desk all day.
 MMO, strategy, simulation.
-Anyone who hates switching mice.
+Anyone who refuses to run two mice.

 Check Price on Amazon